 - One Steve Limit: During the Rebels finale, when the lothwolves show up, Gregor points out that now they have Wolffe and lothwolves; Wolffe's got his Wolfpack back!

 - The Paranoiac: In Rebels, as a result of living through the Clone Wars, Order 66 and the rise of the Empire and being one of the few clones aware of the Government Conspiracy, since he had his chip removed he's become incredibly paranoid, and hides Ahsoka's messages to Rex on the grounds that she's a Jedi and could come back for revenge.
 In that appearance, his paranoia is also directly responsible for the Empire's arrival on Seelos.
-Lampshaded by the Imperials he contacts.
+Word of God suggests it might even be a side effect of only having the chip removed after Order 66 - even though he had it removed, Wolffe can't quite shake his paranoia about Jedi.

-- Schrödinger's Canon: In 2018, Henry Gilroy made some statements indicating that Wolffe may have actually carried out Order 66 and removed his chip afterwards.
-As of yet, this has yet to be explicitly confirmed in any canon material.
+- Schrödinger's Canon: In 2018, Henry Gilroy said that Wolffe probably carried out Order 66 and only removed his chip afterwards.
+As of yet, this has yet to be explicitly confirmed in any canon material, but it is very possible given Rex only gets his chip taken out while actively trying to carry out the order himself in the penultimate episode of The Clone Wars.

 - Screaming Warrior: When he faces off against the AT-ATs in Rebels.